What Is Sexual Repression and What Causes It?

-- Traditional gender roles that establish, culturally, that women must be demure and that sexual impulse and desire are a man thing.
+- Traditional gender roles (Spanish link) that establish, culturally, that women must be demure and that sexual impulse and desire are a man thing.

-- Certain religious movements that consider sexuality as a sinful, shameful, and punishable area of life.
+- Certain religious movements consider sexuality as a sinful, shameful, and punishable area of life.

 - The education received from the family.
 In some homes, sex is considered a taboo subject and minors are taught limited information.